box/box-ios-sdk/docs/usage/custom-api-calls.md

 }
 ```

-As an alternative to to manually deserialize a response body you can use [`ResponseHandler.default(wrapping completion:)`][response-handler-default] method:
+As an alternative, to manually deserialize a response body, you can use [`ResponseHandler.default(wrapping completion:)`][response-handler-default] method:

 ```swift
 let fileId = "<YOUR_FILE_ID_HERE>"